drewwint/drewEwinters.site/content/publication/2021-11-01_CC_ToM_CU/index.md

 summary: This origional data collection (PI Winters) tests the impact of cognitive control on affective theory of mind in a sample of early adolescents that vary on callous-unemotional traits.

 tags:
-- callous-unemotional traits
+- Callous-Unemotional Traits
-- adolescence
+- Adolescence
-- cognitive control
+- Cognitive Control
-- affective theory of mind
+- Theory of Mind
 featured: true